B1nus/wezy/README.md

 > This language is about making it as easy as scratch but with more control and better performance.
 > I want to go back to simplicity. please let me go back to simplicity, I can't control myself when introduced to complexity.
 You should see my rust code.
 >
+> Can't overanalyze code structure if there is nothing to analyze.
+I greatly need this.
+Lists and hashmaps and functions are literally all I need.

 # placeholder
 A powerful scratch.